salesmiguelz/100-days-of-code/log.md

 **Today's Progress**: I added a post' author badge in the post card.
 Also, today I asked my first question in Stack Overflow!
 It was very helpful and I manage to fix my problem.

+### Day 17: February 3, 2022.

+**Today's Progress**: Implemented update and delete methods in the Post Policy.
+I also created a Admin Middleware for some routes.